 Israel set Judah ahead to Joseph to lead the way before him into Goshen.
 When they came to the land of Goshen, Joseph made ready his chariot and went up to meet his father Israel in Goshen.
 He presented himself to him, fell on his neck, and wept on his neck a good while.
 Israel said to Joseph, "I can die now, having seen for myself that you are still alive."

 Jesus said to the Twelve, "See, I am sending you out like sheep into the midst of wolves; so be wise as serpents and innocent as doves.
 Beware of them, for they will hand you over to councils and flog you in their synagogues; and you will be dragged before governors and kings because of me, as a testimony to them and the Gentiles.
 When they hand you over, do not worry about how you are to speak or what you are to say; for what you are to say will be given to you at that time; for it is not you who speak, but the Spirit of your Father speaking through you.
 Brother will betray brother to death, and a father his child, and children will rise against parents and have them put to death; and you will be hated by all because of my name.
 But the one who endures to the end will be saved.
 When they persecute you in one town, flee to the next; for truly I tell you, you will not have gone through all the towns of Israel before the Son of Man comes."

-So too, when Jesus warns of family hostility and even of betrayal, he advises us to persevere with high hopes and grand ideals.
-We are not to avenge one betrayal with another, but trust completely in God's ideals of forgiveness and fidelity, and "hold out till the end."
+So, although Jesus warns of family hostility and even of betrayal, he advises us to persevere in hope and with noble ideals.
+Instead of avenging one betrayal with another, we are to trust completely in God's ideals of forgiveness and fidelity, and "hold out till the end."
 Along the way we are promised that we will be given what we are to say;. for "the Spirit of your Father will be speaking in you."
 It is only when this ideal of goodness extends throughout our entire world that humanity's best hopes be realized, and the Kingdom of God will have come.